 4. Stay ahead of opportunities to increase revenue and reduce costs and risks

 Staying on top of important contract deadlines using a combination of calendar reminders and written notes leaves you vulnerable to human error and oversight.
-Missing a critical contract deadline is another common triggering event that pushes many teams trying to get by with manual processes to finally look for an online solution.
+Missing a critical contract deadline (that, for example, may result in a breach of contract) is another common triggering event that pushes many teams trying to get by with manual processes to finally look for an online solution.